brogers1812/Dog-Age-Convertor/README.md

 July 26, 2021
 A simple program that converts human years to dog years.
 This was my daughter's (12 yrs old) first python project and a great war to spend some father/daughter time.
-At the end

 References:
 https://www.akc.org/expert-advice/health/how-to-calculate-dog-years-to-human-years/